metamn/react/content/blog/on-design-system-tokens/index.md

 I've used my design system since 2015 to create dozens of websites.

-The theory behind&mdash;recursive, responsive JSON token definitions&mdash;scaled well all the time in a [template-based](http://metamn.io/react/a-little-css-history) environment.
+The theory behind&mdash;recursive, responsive JSON token definitions&mdash;scaled well in [template-based](http://metamn.io/react/a-little-css-history) environments.

 In recent component-based environments (React, CSS-in-JS) developers build with types.
 A feature not supported by the JSON notation.

 Types make code scalable.
-They offer syntax checking during development time to ensure no such errors will occur execution time.
+They offer syntax checking during development time to ensure no syntax errors will occur execution time.

 Taking the first example, with JS/JSON notation, what if there is no `heading` font family defined?
 Or a `primary` color?